 🌱 10 Tips for Nurturing SEO 🌱

-Your Events should always be Visible — yes, even Events that are not necessarily open to the public.
-Not only will this mean rich content for search engines, but it will also match your community’s expectations to easily find all content in one place, decreasing the likelihood that they will abandon your calendar.
+Your events should always be Visible — yes, even events that are not necessarily open to the public.
+Not only will this mean rich content for search engines, but it will also match your community’s expectation to easily find all content in one place, decreasing the likelihood that they will abandon your calendar.

 2. Event Submissions & Feeds

-By encouraging Users to submit Events, you can guarantee that your calendar will always flourish with fresh content.
-You should also set up Feeds, which effortlessly import new Events on to your calendar to ensure your calendar has a solid base.
+By encouraging users to submit events, you can guarantee that your calendar will always flourish with fresh content.
+You should also set up Feeds because they effortlessly import new events on to your calendar and ensure it has a solid base.

 3. Add Content Before an Event’s Start Date

-It is vital to upload Events at least 7 days before the start date — this gives Users plenty of time to discover new content on your platform.
-Not to mention, if you get Events up on your calendar early, you can guarantee more traffic on various landing pages.
-That said, in order to truly maximize Events’ SEO opportunity, it’s also important for your admins to stay on top of approving these submissions.
+It’s vital to upload events at least 7 days before the start date — this gives users plenty of time to discover new content on your platform.
+Not to mention, if you get events up on your calendar early, you can guarantee more traffic on various landing pages.
+That said, in order to truly maximize events’ SEO opportunity, it’s also important for your admins to stay on top of approving these submissions.

 4. User Centric Filters

-Filters should be digestible and recognizable lists that include a wide variety of Events.
-Otherwise, your Users may get confused and abandon searching for Events altogether.
+Filters should be digestible and recognizable lists that include a wide variety of events.
+Otherwise, your users may get confused and abandon searching for events altogether.
 It’s all about quality over quantity here — you should aim to have a group of solid Filters that will attract clicks from your audience.
-On the other hand, if you have a bunch of dormant Filters, search engines may not display your calendar as a top result.

 5. Landing Pages